Sexualities, Gender, Masculinity, Sex/Gender-Based Violence, Qualitative Methods, Inequalities

 My research broadly focuses on the intersection of knowledge, practice, and education relating to sexuality, gender, and violence.

-For my dissertation, I am examining how consent operates culturally - without the law as a formal mechanism of social control - in BDSM communities.
+My dissertation research examines consent practices in U.S. BDSM communities.
 Using a feminist sociological lens, I am interested in how understandings of consent are constructed, shared, and enacted; the connection between consent and sexual joy; and the repercussions for consent violations in BDSM communities where legal response to harm is not desired, sought, nor expected.

-Additionally, much of my work has focused on activist efforts within university systems to combat sexual violence and harassment (SVSH) and better support survivors.
-Following my participation as a graduate research intern for UC Speaks Up - a qualitative study of consent cultures, SVSH, and institutional resources on multiple UC campuses - I am working on several co-authored publications, several of which focus explicitly on the experiences of graduate students.
+Much of my other research and activism focuses on efforts within university systems to combat sexual violence and harassment (SVSH) and better support survivors.
+Following my participation as a graduate research intern for UC Speaks Up - a qualitative study of consent cultures, SVSH, and institutional resources on three UC campuses - I have co-authored multiple publications on campus sexual violence and prevention, several of which focus explicitly on the experiences of graduate students.

 Sociology 145: Social Inequality